-Rectangle Commands with Out-Of-Order Command Lists

-Figure 4.20, Figure 4.21 and Figure 4.22 depict algorithm of Write/Read/Copy Rectangle Commands for out-of-order Command Lists.
-These diagrams do not take into account performance counters and should be updated.

-Figure 4.20 Write Rectangle Command in Out-Of-Order Command List

-Figure 4.21 Read Rectangle Command in Out-Of-Order Command List

-Figure 4.22 Copy Rectangle Command in Out-Of-Order Command List

-Note: Read/Write/Copy Rect() operations on OpenCL Buffers for both in- and out-of-order command lists.

-OPEN27: If COI will provide scatter-gather support in read/write/copy ops – use them; otherwise use run-functions to emulate according to above algorithms.

 Command Batching

-As stated in the paragraph 4.7.2 (Command Types) above the only OpenCL commands that are executed on the MIC device physically are Kernel execution commands: Execute Kernel (NDRange) and Execute Task.
+As stated in the paragraph 4.9.2 (Command Types) above the only OpenCL commands that are executed on the MIC device physically are Kernel execution commands: Execute Kernel (NDRange) and Execute Task.
 Both commands take compiled kernel and set of arguments as parameters.
 Some kernel arguments may be OpenCL buffers that are translated to COI Buffers by MIC Device Agent.
 MIC Device Agent enqueues all Kernel execution Commands to COI pipelines as COI Run Functions.
 COI transfers all required data to the MIC side and invokes relevant MIC Device Agent device side dispatcher function.
 As part of that transfer COI performs resource allocation for buffers and swap out unneeded buffers from device if required.